chapel-lang/chapel/doc/rst/language/spec/records.rst

 .. note::

-  If a user implements their own ``init=`` method, they must also implement an assignment operator for the same record type. *Rationale*: this requirement exists to mitigate hard-to-debug problems by requiring that type authors take responsibility for both ``init=`` and ``=`` implementations, or neither implementation.
+  If a user implements their own ``init=`` method, they must also implement an assignment operator for the same record type.
+Implementing one without the other will cause the compiler to issue an error. *Rationale*: this requirement exists to mitigate hard-to-debug problems by requiring that type authors take responsibility for both ``init=`` and ``=`` implementations, or neither implementation.

 A user may indicate that a type is not copyable by adding a where-clause to the ``init=`` implementation that evaluates to ``false``: